affinidi/affinidi-trust-registry-rs/README.md

 - **Trust Framework Compliance**

-  Ensure that all participants in a digital trust ecosystem, such as issuers, verifiers, and relying parties, are recognised and approved by the appropriate governance authorities.
+  Ensures that all participants in a digital trust ecosystem, such as issuers, verifiers, and relying parties, are recognised and approved by the appropriate governance authorities.

 ## Key Components

 - **`trust-registry`**: Unified server providing both RESTful API (TRQP endpoints for recognition and authorisation queries) and optional DIDComm messaging interface for CRUD admin operations.

-- **Storage backends**: Storing authoritative records about the entities for querying.
+- **Storage backends**: Stores authoritative records about the entities for querying.
 It supports the following storage types:
   - CSV file storage
   - AWS DynamoDB

 ## Requirements

-Install Rust on your machine.
+1. Install Rust on your machine.

 - **Rust**: 1.88.0 or higher
 - **Edition**: 2024